jld12/SeniorProject/readme.txt

 File system contents:
   Root folder:

+    POBackup.sql.gz : File for DB structure and content, 11/9/17
+    POStructureBackup.sql.qz : File for just structure of DB PhantasyOnline.sql : SQL code for DB

     Account.php : Account page.
 Has personal run information and links depending on user type.
       Admins access admin pages via this account page.
     Changepassword.php : Page for users to change their password.